-The first shift or shall I call it an innovation was a client wanted (muscle checked) green on both his eyes, but with eyes that had to be closed with green objects resting on their eyelids.
+The first shift or shall I call it an innovation was a client wanted (muscle checked) green on both his eyes.
+But with closed with green objects resting on their eyelids.

-I asked Charlie, our personal trainer, to demonstrate and re-enact the treatment all those years.
-Those were on only green objects I had at the time, that would stay in place.
+I asked Charlie, our personal trainer, to demonstrate, to re-enact the treatment I did years ago.
+Those soft, spiky balls were the only green objects I had at the time, that would stay in place.